anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 incr (varname[, subsarray][, ...], increment)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Increments the numeric value of a database variable/node.
+Increments the numeric value of a database variable or node.
 Raises an error on overflow.

-Caution: increment is *not* optional if ``...`` list of subscript is provided.
+*Caution:* increment is *not* optional if ``...`` list of subscript is provided.
 Otherwise incr() cannot tell whether last parameter is a subscript or an increment.